-A mezzanine (referred to in French as an entresol), often referred to as a mezzanine floor or sometimes a balcony, is an intermediate floor within a building.
+A mezzanine (referred to in French as an entresol and in italian as a mezzanino), often referred to as a mezzanine floor or sometimes a balcony, is an intermediate floor within a building.
 They are most often a semi permanent structure used within a warehouse environment.
 Mezzanines are also used as a permanent structure typically found in a theatre or apartment and are often referred to as a ‘loft’ bedroom or balcony.

 Typically a mezzanine floor does not extend over the entire footprint of the ground floor space of a building and they are often a secondary structure fitted after the original building has been constructed.
 They are installed to utilise the space available, particularly if head height is available between the ground floor and the ceiling above.

 Mezzanine floors are used to provide additional floor space in ‘industrial buildings’.
 ‘Industrial buildings’ include all those facilities traditionally referred to as ‘workshops’, ‘factories’ and ‘warehouses’ built in industrial parks, business parks and retail parks.
 Industrial buildings are typically large warehouse structures with adjoining and/or internal smaller, single or multi-storey office accommodation.